parallelvirtualcluster/pvc/docs/architecture/cluster.md

 #### Hypervisors

 Hypervisors consist of all other PVC nodes in the cluster.
-For small clusters (3 nodes), there will generally not be any non-coordinator nodes, though adding a 4th would require it to be a hypervisor and preserve quorum between the coordinators.
-For large clusters of more than a few hosts, generally all except the first 3, 5, or for very large clusters 7, nodes should be hypervisors only, to avoid sprawl in the number of database nodes that must be kept in sync.
+For small clusters (3 nodes), there will generally not be any non-coordinator nodes, though adding a 4th would require it to be a hypervisor to preserve quorum between the coordinators.
+Larger clusters will generally add new nodes as Hypervisors rather than coordinators to preserve the small set of coordinator nodes previously mentioned.

 ## Example Configurations